JayDansie/DragonSmithsTools/README.md

-Dragon Smith's Tools is a site that offers a few handy tools for Dungeons & Dragons enthusiasts
+Dragon Smith's Tools is a site that offers a few handy tools for Dungeons & Dragons enthusiasts!

 The GitHub Pages Website for Dragon Smith's Tools can be accessed at: https://jaydansie.github.io/DragonSmithsTools/

-Tools currently offered on this site:
+Here is a brief description of the tools currently offered on this site:

 Digital Dice Roller
   - includes d4, d6, d8, d10, d12, and d20

-Randomized Generators

-  Generators for character building:
+Randomized Generators for Character-Building

       - Feminine Name Generator
       - Masculine Name Generator
       - Race Generator